Heavy Metal Exposure

 Heavy metals occur in a variety of household sources.
 Paint can contain lead, mercury cadmium and antimony.
 Exposure occurs during the stripping of old paint.
 Many babies have been exposed to lead in older houses by chewing on painted surfaces.
 Cooking utensils, such as pots and pans, contain both aluminum and copper.
 Household disinfectants may contain mercury, copper and silver.
 The preservatives in treated wood contain arsenic and copper.

 Insecticides and fungicides may contain arsenic, antimony and cadmium.
 Rat poisons often contain salt of thallium.
 Thallium is a bluish-white metal that enters the atmosphere through coal plants, smelters and mining.
 It enters the food chain through plants and can also be present in fish and shellfish.
 Thallium accumulates in the body with age and has been implicated in heart and nervous system disorders.
-It is now suspected that the increase in autism and Asperger Syndrome is related to the mercury in childhood vaccinations.
 A surprising source of toxic exposure has been revealed to be the sheepskin bedding used as mattress covers by both adults and babies.
 Sudden Infant Death Syndrome is four times higher in New Zealand, where the use of sheepskin mattress covers is common.
-The body heat of the baby increases the growth of mould in the sheepskin, as well as the release of toxic gasses from arsenic and antimony, which bio-accumulate in sheep.
+The body heat of the baby increases the growth of mold in the sheepskin, as well as the release of toxic gasses from arsenic and antimony, which bio-accumulate in sheep.
 Arsenic and antimony are insecticides in wide use throughout New Zealand.